Lapis Lazuli: Properties, Facts and Photos

 The history of lapis lazuli can be traced back thousands of years.
 One of the oldest and best-known gemstones, it was highly sought after by some of the earliest civilisations, including Babylonia, Ur and ancient Egypt.
 The stone was often carved into amulets and talismans for jewellery and was also used in religious ceremonies.

-Carvings found in ancient Egyptian tombs, including King Tutankhamun's, date back 3000 years BC.
-Tutankhamun's funerary mask is one of the world's most famous artefacts.
+Carvings found in ancient Egyptian tombs, including King Tutankhamun's, date back to around 3000 BC.
+One of the most famous examples is the boy king's funerary mask.

 This priceless work of art features lapis, white quartz, obsidian, turquoise, amazonite, carnelian and coloured glass.